Understanding the TikTok Algorithm in 2026

 Easing the process with platforms like Kolsquare

-Has TikTok changed its algorithm between 2023 and 2024?
+Has TikTok changed its algorithm in recent years?

 As TikTok continues to grow and evolve, its algorithm undergoes significant updates to enhance user experience and engagement.
 For brands and content creators, staying up-to-date with these changes is crucial to leverage the platform effectively.